timothypmiller/Autocomplete/README.md

 ## Why should I use it?

-- Simple to use
+- An autocomplete class that is simple to use and fast.
-- Fast
-- A single class

-## Sample prefix match method - updates autocomplete list of table view
+## Prefix match

+- Will items that begin with text

 ```Swift